systemcarl/weblog/articles/devlogs/blank/ci-cd.md

 so it could be easily shared and customized.
 Choosing tools that were platform-agnostic and widely supported across operating
     systems was a priority.
-Also minimizing external dependencies helped keep the project easier to manage,
+Also, minimizing external dependencies helped keep the project easier to manage,
     maintain, and replicate.
 The less tools and services required, the fewer installation steps and
     environment configurations needed to get started.